kitschpatrol/mdat/packages/mdat/readme.md

 <!-- /cli-help -->

 _Meta note: The entire section above was generated automatically by the [`<!-- cli-help -->`](./src/lib/readme/rules/cli-help/index.ts) mdat expansion rule provided in `mdat readme` subcommand.
-It dynamically parses the output from `mdat --help` into a markdown table, recursively calling `--help` on subcommands to build a Markdown representation of the help output._
+It dynamically parses the output from `mdat --help` into a Markdown table, recursively calling `--help` on subcommands to build a tidy representation of the help output._

 #### Examples